waldrain/waldrain.github.io/pv.md

 ### SG300W Microinverter

-On 2024-01-22, I bought three Micro Solar Inverter SG300W for eur 64 per piece:
+On 2024-01-22, I bought three RundeGestz Micro Solar Inverter SG300W for eur 64 per piece:
 [300W Mikroinverter fuer Balkonkraftwerk Wifi WLAN MPPT](https://www.ebay.de/itm/315101894827) to cover the wood stacks on the H30 south border with PV and balkonkraftwerk: 5.4 x 2.4 meter using 12 of the remaining wuerth panels, 4 panels a 75W each for each of the three inverters,